-Both the NIEHS and the FDA are evaluating the roundworm (Caenorhabditis elegans) for its usefulness as a more rapid method to provide information about potential adverse human health effects of chemicals.26 A short life cycle, easy and inexpensive maintenance and culturing, and detailed knowledge of its biology has allowed for the development of rapid low-cost assays that provide information potentially relevant to various types of toxicity.
-Because many of the C. elegans genes are the same as those of more complex
+Both the NIEHS and the FDA are evaluating the roundworm (Caenorhabditis elegans) for its usefulness as a more rapid method to provide information about potential adverse human health effects of chemicals.
+A short life cycle, easy and inexpensive maintenance and culturing, and detailed knowledge of its biology has allowed for the development of rapid low-cost assays that provide information potentially relevant to various types of toxicity.
+Because many of the C. elegans genes are the same as those of more complex animals (including humans), it is possible that many of the responses elicited in C. elegans can be related to other species.
+NICEATM and ICCVAM will evaluate the validation status of future tests with this model system that have utility for regulatory testing.

-25 http://books.nap.edu/catalog/11970.html
+&lt;sup>25 http://books.nap.edu/catalog/11970.html